PLEASE TAKE NOTE: THE ILIFF BUILDING IS CURRENTLY CLOSED DUE TO COVID-19

 New degree-seeking international learners are welcome to study online only for the fall 2020 and winter 2021 quarters in accordance to the U. S. Department of State’s current policy.
 The following considerations will take effect once the ability to issue new I-20s are reinstated by the U. S. Department of State.

 You will have the flexibility of studying in residence or from a distance in your home country through our hybrid programs.
 As an international applicant you will complete our standard admissions requirements and provide the following additional documentation to support your admissions consideration and future F-1 or J-1 student visa.
 Please be sure to check our admissions application deadlines to complete your application in a timely manner.
+All international applicants must apply no later than July 1 to be considered for fall admission and no later than October 1 to be considered for winter admission.

 An international student is a non-US citizen or non-US Permanent Resident Green Card Holder.
 International students usually need an F-1 Student Visa or J-1 Exchange Visitor Visa to study in the US.